Graves Disease and Anxiety

 Find your triggers and create your peace.

-4. I went from working for a big corporation to a small family-sized office.
+- I went from working for a large corporate office to a small family practice.

 These things have helped me more than I can say.
 It takes some trial and error to find out what works for you and what doesn’t.
 You’ve got to be willing to do some honest self-reflection to identify what triggers your anxious feelings.
 Then take the time to find what calms your mind, and gives you peace.
 Do whatever you have to do to make them a permanent part of your life.